tomorrowflow/nextcloud-compose/README.md

 - Route priorities
 - API endpoint access

-The integrity fix scripts resolve:
+The integrity fix scripts intends to resolve (it seems a long discusses known issue, so this is no **SOLUTION**):
 - `.user.ini` integrity check failures
 - PHP configuration conflicts
 - File checksum mismatches